 I had struggled with physical abstinence from alcohol for a long time after coming to AA.
 My pattern of relapse was plain to see.
 If I couldn’t even get physical sobriety, how was I going to find emotional sobriety?!

 The next frontier: Emotional sobriety

-One day, a friend in the fellowship introduced me to an AA book that I had never seen before.
+One day, a friend in the fellowship introduced me to an AA book.
+I had never seen it before.
 The book is called “The Language of the Heart.”
 It is AA conference-approved literature.
-Despite this fact, it rarely finds its way to the literature table at AA meetings.
-Only a small number of people in AA know about it.
-Those who do, acknowledge its value.
+Despite this, it rarely reaches the literature table at AA meetings.
+Only a small number of people in AA know about it—those who do acknowledge its value.

-My friend suggested that I skip the rest of the book and go straight to Part three.
-Here I found thirteen articles written by Bill W, the co-founder of Alcoholics Anonymous.
+My friend suggested I skip the rest of the book and go straight to Part Three.
+Here, I found thirteen articles written by Bill W, the co-founder of Alcoholics Anonymous.
 These first appeared in print between 1957 and 1968.
-They were initially published in the AA monthly magazine known as “The Grapevine.”
-Later on, these articles were collated and re-published in “The Language of the Heart.”
+The articles originally appeared in the AA monthly magazine “The Grapevine.”
+Later, these articles were collated and re-published in “The Language of the Heart.”
 It first appeared in print in 1988

 The Greatest Gift of All – December 1957